Jools has been an online writer for over seven years. His articles tend to focus on pop culture and the rock industry.

-Castiglione’s The Courtier emphasises the needs of courtiers to be useful to their masters and respected for their usefulness by others.
+Castiglione’s The Courtier emphasises the need of courtiers to be useful to their masters and respected for their usefulness by others.
 Machiavelli would take an opposing position with his novel The Prince; these books tell us that life at court was gaining importance, whether you were a courtier or master of your subjects.
-Castiglione's book in particular emphasises the life of the ambitious man at court.
+Castiglione's book in particular, emphasises the life of the ambitious man at court.

 It seems to emphasise a “code of practice” for the aspiring “upwardly mobile” man at court.

 More’s own position remains enigmatic.
-He was on the one hand a pious, devout Catholic and Utopia is arguably an exercise in criticising a society without a correct Christian standard by which to live.
-On the other hand he was an ambitious statesman but unlike Castiglione’s model he was a reluctant courtier, his conscience tested by human and spiritual tensions.
+On the one hand, he was a pious, devout Catholic, and Utopia is arguably an exercise in criticising a society without a correct Christian standard by which to live.
+On the other hand, he was an ambitious statesman, but unlike Castiglione’s model, he was a reluctant courtier, his conscience tested by human and spiritual tensions.